by Nebula Haze

 - May take more time and effort to care for plants with differing needs

 - More likely to run into space or height issues if not paying attention

 - Plants may be ready to harvest at different times

-You will get more variety if you grow multiple strains at once, but sometimes it can get a little crowded!
+You get more variety if you grow multiple strains at once, but it can get crowded

-- Giving Plants Equal Light – Although it’s impossible to give every plant the exact same amount of light, there are important strategies to maximize the light received by your main bud sites.
+- Give Plants Equal Light – Although it’s impossible to give every plant the exact same amount of light, there are important strategies to maximize the light received by your main bud sites.
 Each grow light has an optimal coverage and less light gets to those outer edges.
 Moving tall plants to the edges can often help them from getting light burn.
 Bending and plant training can also be used to control the height of plants that grow taller than desired.
 A wide flat canopy helps give equal light to all your plants.

 - Easily Reach All the Plants – If you’ve got a lot of plants in rows, it can be difficult to reach the plants in the back.
 This can be tough when it comes to training, diagnosing sick plants, and even basic activities like watering and collecting runoff.
 Do what you can to make it as easy as possible to reach all plants.

-Growing multiple strains can be done in an orderly way with some planning!
+Growing multiple strains can be done in an orderly way with some planning and plant training

 Each strain has different tendencies when it comes to overall growth speed and estimated height.
 Some strains grow tall and stretchy, while other strains grow short and bushy.
 Additionally, different individual plants of the same strain may grow differently from each other, especially if they come from seeds as opposed to clones (which are exact copies of each other).